dancsecs/szargs/README.md

 After retrieving all relevant arguments, the `Args.Done()` method must be called to report an error if any unprocessed arguments remain.

+This utility reflects a preference for simplicity and clarity in tooling.
+If it helps your project flow a little more smoothly, it's done its job.

 NOTE: Documentation reviewed and polished with the assistance of ChatGPT from OpenAI.
 <!--- gotomd::End::doc::./package -->